iicsydney601/bluemix-db2-cli-mate/README.md

     vcap@182b9k5hdli:~$

 As a result, we need a workaround.
-The only workaround that I can think of was to use the db2move command which I used to use regularly to migrate databases from one OS to another.
+The only workaround that I could think of was to use the db2move command which I used to use regularly to migrate databases from one OS to another.
 This command basically exports all tables out into ixf format so they can be imported back into a new database.
 It is fully automated and extremely easy to use.
 Please note that db2move does not come with db2 runtime client, it is available only on server editions.
 You can get a copy of db2 express-C free of charge from here [http://www-01.ibm.com/software/data/db2/express-c/download.html](http://www-01.ibm.com/software/data/db2/express-c/download.html) .
-As the application container allows a maximum of 2GB, it will take too much space from our container if we install a copy of DB2 express-C server.
+As the Bluemix application container restricts to a maximum of 2GB in size, it will take too much space from our container if we are to install a copy of DB2 express-C server.
 Luckily, we only need 3 files to get the db2move up and running.
 We will need db2move, db2common.bnd and db2move.bnd.
-By placing db2move in the sqllib/bin directory and 2 bnd files into the sqllib/bnd directory,  we will have a fully working db2move utility.
+Place db2move in the sqllib/bin directory and 2 bnd files into the sqllib/bnd directory,  we will have a fully working db2move utility.
-Note:  db2move is bundled in the db2climate application, so you don't need to do the above tasks.
+Note: db2move utility has been packaged with the DB2climate application, so you don't need to do the above tasks.

 Script Name: export_db.rb
 Purpose: export all database tables in ixf format using db2move export command
+Output fie: db_name with .tar.gz extension in the current directory
 Syntax:    `$  export_db.rb db_name`
 Exampe:  `$  export_db.rb SQLDB_001`
+Sample output: `$  SQLDB_001.tar.gz`

 Script Name:  import_db.rb script
-Purpose: import all database tables using db2move import command
+Purpose: import all database tables using db2move import command.
+It can be used to restore to existing db or clone a new one.
-Syntax:    `$  import_db.rb  db_name  db_backup_tar_file_name`
+Syntax:    `$  import_db.rb  db_name  db_backup_file_name`
-Example: `$  import_db.rb SQLDB_001  SQLDB_001.tar`
+Example: `$  import_db.rb SQLDB_001  SQLDB_001.tar.gz`